awsdocs/aws-transit-gateway-guide/doc_source/tgw-vpn-attachments.md

 # Transit Gateway VPN Attachments<a name="tgw-vpn-attachments"></a>

 To attach a VPN connection to your transit gateway, you must specify the customer gateway\.
-For more information about the requirements for a customer gateway, see [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *Amazon VPC Network Administrator Guide*\.
+For more information about the requirements for a customer gateway, see [Requirements for Your Customer Gateway](https://docs.aws.amazon.com/vpc/latest/adminguide/Introduction.html#CGRequirements) in the *AWS Site\-to\-Site VPN Network Administrator Guide*\.

 For static VPNs, add the static routes to the transit gateway route table\.